Petrus Iilonga: Trade unionism

 After his release, Iilonga began mobilizing workers under the National Union of Namibian Workers.
 He is described as one of three former Robben Island prisoners who were key in the rise of the union in the mid 1980s.
-Iilonga served as Secretary General of the Namibia Public Workers Union (Napwu) from 1988 to 2000.
+Iilonga served as secretary general of the Namibia Public Workers Union (Napwu) from 1988 to 2000.
 He had founded the union in 1987, though it was legally unable to recruit members until after independence in 1990.

 Political career

 In 1995, Iilonga became a member of the National Assembly, a position he held until his death in 2018.
 In 1996, Iilonga received Namibia's Omugulugwombashe Medal for bravery and long service.
-Iilonga left Napwu when he was appointed Deputy Minister of Environment and Tourism by Sam Nujoma in 2000.
+Iilonga left Napwu when he was appointed deputy minister of Environment and Tourism by Sam Nujoma in 2000.
 Despite his position in the government he was often a vocal critic of its labor policy, in particular for what he considered the favoring of landowners over farm laborers.
 In 2004 he was the centre of some controversy for pointing out that a proposed law did not allow for rapes committed by women, only those by men.
-Iilonga left the Department of Environment and Tourism when he was appointed Deputy Minister of Labour and Social Welfare in 2005.
+Iilonga left the department of Environment and Tourism when he was appointed deputy minister of Labour and Social Welfare in 2005.

-In a 2008 belated Heroes' Day speech, Iilonga criticized the newly formed opposition Rally for Democracy and Progress for alleged tribalism.
-In the same speech in Keetmanshoop, he said that SWAPO did not support opposition parties.
-Iilonga was appointed Deputy Minister of Agriculture, Water and Forestry in 2010.
-He held that position until 4 December 2012 when he was appointed Deputy Minister of Defense.
+In a 2008 belated Heroes' Day speech in Keetmanshoop, Iilonga criticized the newly formed opposition Rally for Democracy and Progress for alleged tribalism.
+In the same speech he said that SWAPO did not support opposition parties.
+Iilonga was appointed deputy minister of Agriculture, Water and Forestry in 2010.
+He held that position until 4 December 2012 when he was appointed deputy minister of Defence.

-In the 2014 election he was not reelected to Parliament but kept his seat in the Central Committee.
+In the 2014 election he was not reelected to Parliament but kept his seat in the central committee.
 In November 2017 Iilonga missed out on election to the central committee of SWAPO.
 Iilonga resided in Windhoek and was famous for his "Che Guevara-style" beret and frequent phone-ins to Namibian Broadcasting Corporation radio programmes.